exasol/transformers-extension/doc/user_guide/invoke_models.md

 ### AI Sentiment

 This UDF classifies the given text according the sentiment found in the text.
-Will output only the highest scoring result for each input row.
+It will output only the highest scoring result for each input row.

 Example usage: